Skip to main content

 3. Self-consumption estimate, meaning how much of the solar electricity your home will use directly or through a battery.

-4. Export tariff, because unused solar is not wasted if you can sell it back to the grid.
+4. Export tariff and export setup, because unused solar is not wasted if you can sell it back to the grid, but payment depends on the right metering, export MPAN, DNO paperwork and tariff eligibility.

 A quote that gives only a headline saving is not enough.
-Ask for the assumed generation, self-consumption percentage, export rate, import rate and battery behaviour.
+Ask for the assumed generation, self-consumption percentage, export rate, import rate, battery behaviour, warranty length and likely inverter or battery replacement cost.
 If those assumptions are not visible, the payback figure is hard to trust.

 Costs to use in a first pass